⚖️Proportion Solver

 Proportion Calculator: Solve Proportions Online in Seconds

-A proportion calculator gives you the fastest way to solve proportions online without doing the algebra by hand.
-A proportion is an equation that states two ratios are equal: a/b = c/d.
-Enter any three of the four values, set the unknown to zero, and the calculator instantly returns the missing value using cross multiplication.
-Whether you are scaling a recipe, converting units, or solving a percent problem, proportionality is at the heart of the calculation.
+A proportion is an equation stating that two ratios are equal: a/b = c/d.
+This proportion calculator solves for any missing value in seconds — enter three known values, mark the unknown, and the result appears instantly using cross multiplication.
+Whether you are scaling a recipe, solving a school algebra problem, converting units, or calculating a percentage, proportional reasoning is at the core of the math.

 How to Solve a Proportion Step by Step